 Why do people relapse after rehab?

 Drug and alcohol rehab creates a safe space for someone to withdraw from substances, gain insight into why they might have resorted to drugs or alcohol as a coping mechanism, and practice sobriety again for some time.
 However, in order to do this, a person must completely abandon their environment and the regular flow of their daily life.
-There is a degree of surrendering to the program, therapists, and doctors that helps make the sobriety happen.
+There is a degree of surrendering to the program, therapists, and doctors that helps facilitate sobriety.
 There are people who are actively invested in maintaining a clean and safe environment.
-Even for those in outpatient treatment, who never spend a night at a residential center, the routine of regular check-ups can maintain a sense of order and responsibility for sobriety.
+Even for those in outpatient treatment, who never spend a night at a residential center, the routine of regular check-ups can maintain a sense of order and responsibility for recovery.

 As soon as individuals leave rehab, the regular world is there.
-They will have time alone with their thoughts.
-They will return to their neighborhoods.
-They may have their dealer in their social circle or friends who are in active addiction.
+They will have time alone with their thoughts and return to their neighborhoods.
+Their dealer may be in their social circle or friends who are in active addiction.
 They might avoid these friends, but get bored being alone.
 The stressors of work and paying bills will return.
 At first, a person may be able to handle it and cope with it effectively, resisting the temptation to use.
-However, in many others, the compounded stress and isolation of daily life and coping mechanisms that feel less good or less-effective than drugs may overtake them and lead them back to substance abuse.
+However, in many others, the compounded stress and isolation of daily life and coping mechanisms that don’t feel as good or are less-effective than drugs may overtake them and lead them back to substance abuse.

 What should I do while my child is in rehab?